bullseye555/pagermon_utilities/pagermon_clean_install/install_steps_Dual-Run.md

 > [!NOTE]
 > If you are doing a re-install and have any other customisations for the Server, now is the time to add them
 4. Create and edit the Process.json file.
-   * Create a copy of the default file
+- Create a copy of the default file

 `cp $HOME/pagermon2/server/process-default.json $HOME/pagermon2/server/process.json`

-* Open the file using your favourite editor - for the purposes of this guide we will use nano.
+- Open the file using your favourite editor - for the purposes of this guide we will use nano

 `nano $HOME/pagermon/server/process.json`

-	* Edit line 2 to match your environment.
+- Edit line 2 to match your environment.
 (In this case, we're naming is pagermon2, but it can be anything distinctive you choose)

 `"name"             : "pagermon2",`

-   * Edit line 3 to match your environment.
+- Edit line 3 to match your environment.

 `"cwd"              : "/home/$USER/pagermon2/server",`

-   * Edit Line 22 to your domain name (if desired)
+- Edit Line 22 to your domain name (if desired)

 `"HOSTNAME": "pagermon2home.local",`